 How Do Down Payments Work?

-A larger down payment on a house, for instance, may get you into a more expensive property or a lower interest rate.
-However, there are also reasons you may want to put down less.
-Let’s look at how your down payment can affect the conditions of your loan.
+A larger down payment may help you purchase a higher-priced home or get a lower interest rate.
+However, there are reasons to put down less on a house.
+Let’s look at how your down payment can affect the terms of your loan.

 Down Payment Example

-For a closer look at how your monthly payment can be affected by the size of your down payment, try a mortgage calculator.
-You'll enter some basic info to get an estimated monthly payment, and you can adjust down payment amounts to see what works best for you.
+Use a mortgage calculator to see how your monthly mortgage payment can be affected by the size of your down payment.
+You'll enter some basic information to get an estimated monthly payment, and you can adjust down payment amounts to see what may work best for you.